Azure-Samples/modern-data-warehouse-dataops/README.md

 - Testing
 - Observability / Monitoring

 In addition to the samples, this repository also contains [Utilities](#utilities).
-These are simple script or code snippets that can be used as-is or as a starting point for more complex automation tasks.
+These are simple scripts or code snippets that can be used as-is or as a starting point for more complex automation tasks.

 ## Single-Technology Samples